![]() |

 The telescope is at latitude -31° 16' 04''.451, longitude +149° 05' 58''.732 (east of Greenwich), and its height above sea level is 850 m.

-As part of a major upgrade program, a new millimetre receiver system covering 3 bands between 16 and 116 GHz and a new backend system have been installed at Mopra.
-The backend produces two 8-GHz bandwidth IFs from each polarisation, andis capable of observing several spectral lines simultaneously.
+As part of a major upgrade program, millimetre receivers covering 3 bands between 16 and 116 GHz and the MOPS backend system were installed at Mopra between 2004--2008.
+The backend produces two 8-GHz bandwidth IFs from each polarisation, and is capable of observing several spectral lines simultaneously.
+Observing at 3-mm is best in the APR term only (winter months).

 If you have a query about the Mopra telescope then send an email to mopra-sciops @ atnf.csiro.au .